AakshiKochhar/TrantorInc/README.md

 # TrantorInc

 ## snakegame.py:
-  - In the game of Snake, the player uses the arrow keys to move a "snake" around the board.
+  - In the game of Snake, the player will use the arrow keys to move the "snake" around the board.
 As the snake finds food, it eats the food, and thereby grows larger.
-    The game ends when the snake either moves off the screen or moves into itself.
+  - The game ends when the snake either moves off the screen or moves into itself.

 ## questiongame.py:
   - This game will ask the user a bunch of questions and keep track of how many questions have been answered correctly.